deansaxe/wimse-token-exchange-and-translation/draft-saxe-wimse-token-exchange-and-translation.md

 The X.509 Certificate-to-Access Token Exchange Profile MUST NOT relax the validity constraint of the input security context.
 The returned Access Token MUST NOT have a not before claim that preceeds the `notBefore` constraint of the X.509 Certificate used.
 The returned Access Token MUST NOT have an expiration time claim that exceeds the `notAfter` constraint of the X.509 Certificate used.

 To mitigate the impact of Access Token theft, it is RECOMMENDED that the returned Access Token be sender-constrained.
-The Access Token SHOULD embed a hash of the X.509 Certificate used during the mTLS handshake to the Authorization Server.
-When the returned Access Token is used by clients, Resource Servers SHOULD verify that a matching certificate was used during the mTLS handshake.
-It is RECOMMENDED that the Access Token be bound to the X.509 Certificate that was used to obtain it, in the manner described in [RFC 8705 Section 3](https://datatracker.ietf.org/doc/html/rfc8705#name-mutual-tls-client-certifica).
-If the Access Token is a JWT, the X.509 Certificate hash can be represented in the "x5t#S256" member of the "cnf" payload claim.
-Authentication policy SHOULD be configurable to enable bound token enforcement as follows.
-Resource servers MAY enforce that an Access Token bound to an X.509 Certificate MUST NOT be used to access any protected resources, unless the same X.509 Certificate was used during the mTLS handshake to the Resource Server.
+The Authorization Server MAY bind the Access Token to the X.509 Certificate that was used to obtain it, in the manner described in [[RFC8705, Section 3](https://datatracker.ietf.org/doc/html/rfc8705#name-mutual-tls-client-certifica)].
+Based on authentication policy, Resource Servers MAY enforce that an Access Token bound to an X.509 Certificate CAN NOT be used to access any protected resources, unless the same X.509 Certificate was used during the mTLS handshake to the Resource Server.

 # Conventions and Definitions